BrandonChen34567/A-Novel-Sentiment-Correlation-based-Method-and-Dual-Transformer-Model-for-Stock-Price-Prediction/README.md

 ## Running the Code
 The sample code is designed to be run in Google Colab.
 Follow these steps:
-1. Open the provided Colab notebook: Link to Colab Notebook
+1. Open the Colab notebook
 2. Upload your dataset to the Colab environment or link it via Google Drive.
+3. Execute the Cells

 ## Requirements
 1. **Python**: 3.10.12